Chapter in this post:

 Since the lighting works with LEDs, batteries last a very long time - even if the children spend a few hours with the illuminated globe.
 If you still prefer to use rechargeable batteries, you should not use normal NiMH rechargeable batteries, as these have a lower voltage than batteries.
 The result is that the lighting is a little weaker than is the case with batteries.

 Instead, you can use NiZn batteries, which are still not widely used, which have a higher cell voltage and thus offer enough voltage for bright LED lighting.
 A good set of 4 AA batteries (you need two AA batteries for the globe) and a charger with USB cable can be found here with the UEME charger battery set.
-I cannot recommend the Ansmann NiZn batteries, which are also available on Amazon - but more on that in an upcoming blog post.
+Also available on Amazon Ansmann I can't recommend NiZn batteries - but more on that in an upcoming blog post.

 There are two AA batteries in the lighting element.
 Alternatively, you can also use rechargeable batteries, whereby I would recommend NiZn batteries so that the appropriate voltage is given for the brightness of the LEDs.